Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Classify emotions/README.md

 ### Description:

-The script [RNA_Emotions_BodyPosture_Keras_Tensorflow.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Nueral%20Networks/Classify%20emotions/RNA_Emotions_BodyPosture_Keras_Tensorflow.py) was developed to create, train and test an artificial neural network which classify the mood of one person using like input a vector that containing 23 angles, each angle descrive the orientation of a specific joint of the body.
+The script [RNA_Emotions_BodyPosture_Keras_Tensorflow.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Nueral%20Networks/Classify%20emotions/RNA_Emotions_BodyPosture_Keras_Tensorflow.py) was developed to create, train and test an artificial neural network which classify the mood of one person using like input a vector that containing 23 angles, each angle describe the orientation of a specific joint of the body.

 ### Software requirements: